spatula75/dspatula/README.md

 *SineWaveSignalGenerator* (and its counterpart *SineWaveWorker*) implement the formula for generating a sine wave of a given frequency and sample rate.
 I added the bit about the phase offset, because I'm going to need that later myself.
 For Chapter 1, just specify an offset of 0 and the formula is equivalent.

+*Filler*, *Adder*, *Subtracter*, and *Multiplier* are some basic Discrete Systems.
+Strictly speaking, *Filler* is not mentioned in the text, but I found it helpful when writing unit tests to have a System which did nothing but fill an entire Sequence with one particular value.
+Note that I completely made up the term "Congruent" (or at least I think I did) when naming *AbstractCongruentSystem* with the intention of describing two things which have the same length (like congruent line segments).
+Note that it was tempting to only refactor out the interior of the repeated `for` loop as the abstract method here, but the performance of that has the potential to suck due to (probably) making a method call for every iteration.

+From section 1.8 of Understanding DSP I noticed a Multiplier that takes a single value, so I also created *ConstantMultiplier* for multiplying all values of a Sequence by the same value.
+It works a lot like *Filler* except that it's multiplying instead of simply filling.

+*SimpleSineWave*, *OffsetSineWave*, *SumSineWaves*, *DifferenceSineWaves*, and *MultiplySineWaves* are example Java applications demonstrating the discrete sequences for a sine wave, a sine wave offset by 180 degrees (pi radians), and various Discrete Systems applied to pairs of sine waves.
+These use the excellent and highly versatile JFreeChart package.
+Note that the text recommends against giving in to the temptation to connect the points with line segments, because nothing is actually known about the values between points.
+To that end, we configure JFreeChart to render a scatter plot using small circles.

+I've opted to leave the implementation of Summation and Unit Delay until the chapter on filters when they're needed.